History, tourist information, and nearby accommodation

 The building we see today was begun in 1548 by Sir William Ingilby.
 The house was rebuilt in 1780, but the 15th-century gatehouse was retained.
 The tower block is the oldest section of the current house.

-The Library is where 'Trooper' Jane Ingilby held Oliver Cromwell at bay, and the Tower Room features a lovely plaster ceiling, created in just 4 days when the family learned that James I was due to stay with them.
+The Library is where 'Trooper' Jane Ingilby held Oliver Cromwell at bay, and the Tower Room features a lovely plaster ceiling, created in just four days when the family learned that James I was due to stay with them.
 The final chamber shown to guests is the Knights Chamber, a 16th-century panelled room that hides a secret priests hole, discovered by chance in 1964.

 The tour is quite exceptional; our tour guide was extremely good, very knowledgeable, and really made the house, its history, and its owners, come alive.
 Unfortunately, we were not allowed to take photos inside the castle as it is very much still a private home.

 The gardens are well worth exploring.
 Near the house is the formal walled garden, with a palm house and hothouses built by Sir William Amcotts Ingilby in 1817.
 From the walled garden, a long, straight avenue known as Temple Walk runs beside the Pleasure Ground, past mature wellingtonia trees planted in the 1860s.
 At the end of Temple Walk is a summerhouse in the form of a neo-classical temple.

 Ripley Castle is a delight to visit.
 Do take some time to wander around the village of Ripley itself, with its cobbled square, picturesque pub, and historic medieval church with its unique 'weeping cross' once used by pilgrims.

 About Ripley Castle